root-foundation/root/README.md

 ---

-RootNet is a network that connects people socially *and* financially.
+RootNet is a network that connects people socially _and_ financially.
 Users own their data, invest in each other's ideas and potential, and increasingly influence how the network functions and evolves.

 RootNet's mission is to unite humanity and unlock our collective potential in the age of intelligence — by giving each person a stake in our collective success, and by democratizing opportunity.

 ---

-ACT I — AGI

 1. [Introduction](#introduction)
 2. [How AGI changes our world](#how-agi-changes-our-world)
 3. [Problem](#problem)

-ACT II — Tokenization

 4. [Venture capital](#venture-capital)
 5. [Personal token](#personal-token)
 6. [The network](#the-network)